dotlang/language/doc/RFE.md

 Y - If a lambda is on a single line, it must be a single expression, so it won't need braces.
 So can we braces must always be on their own line?

-? - Types are bindings too.
+N - Types are bindings too.
 But they are compile time bindings which are used by compiler at the time of compilation.
 They are not stored in the final executable.
 But functions and values are.